 tells the story of elite soldier, Commander Shepard.
 It is one of the best cross-genre games available.
 With super action elements, a great interactive story and some compelling graphics you have one of the best science fiction RPGs.
 With team-building elements, this becomes one of the more strategic RPGs available, as you have to choose the best team for each individual mission.
 Overall, this is one of the most compelling and satisfying series of all, and with over 75 hours of gameplay, it will keep you very happy.
 The Mass Effect trilogy

 4. The Fable Series

-The Fable series of RPG games bridged the gap between arcade-style games and hardcore role-playing games.
-Each game in the series had its own flaws but overall the games were very playable, contained good graphics, easy and intuitive controls and were not too difficult.
-They are a great introduction to RPG gaming, and most gamers to complete each entry without too much trouble.
+The Fable series bridged the gap between arcade-style games and hardcore role-playing games.
+Each game in the series had its own flaws, but overall, the games were very playable, contained good graphics, had easy and intuitive controls, and were not too difficult.
+They are a great introduction to RPG gaming, and most gamers can complete each entry without too much trouble.
 This trilogy was one of the first to provide mundane options like crafting, buying houses, changing the look of the character, etc. to allow for a vast amount of customization.
-While the plots are not the most complex, the game gives enough variety and choices to make the games re-playable several times.
-If you have to pick one game from the series I’d chose Fable II.
+While the plots are not the most complex, the games give enough variety and choices to make the games re-playable several times.
+If you have to pick one game from the series, I’d recommend Fable II.

 5. Tales of Vesperia

 is a stunning and sprawling high definition RPG that has a great storyline, some brilliant characters, and a pretty addictive battle system.
-This perhaps is the first of the ‘tales’ series to actually become popular in the US as the prior titles really only gained traction in Japan—and that’s a shame as it’s a very well crafted game in the grand traditions of Final Fantasy and many other anime type games.
-If you want to move away from the traditional "D&D" type RPG games then this is a good game to try!
+This perhaps is the first of the Tales games to actually become popular in the US, as the prior titles really only gained traction in Japan—and that’s a shame as it’s a very well crafted series in the grand traditions of Final Fantasy and many other anime type games.
+If you want to move away from traditional "D&D" type RPG games, then this is a good game to try!
 Tales of Vesperia

 6. Fallout 3